-How to Plan Your Middle School Art Curriculum in 8 Easy Steps!
+How to Plan Your Middle School Art Curriculum Scope & Sequence in 8 Easy Steps!

 Middle school art curriculum featuring ‘HOW TO PLAN YOUR Middle School ART CURRICULUM,’ with illustrations of art supplies, a child drawing, and the ‘Inside Out Art Teacher’ logo.

-Why is a Well-Planned Middle School Art Curriculum Important?
+Why is a Well-Planned Middle School Art Curriculum Scope and Sequence Important?

 • Fosters Creativity: A well-structured curriculum encourages students to express themselves while gradually introducing them to more complex techniques.

-• Develops Skills: By introducing skills in a logical sequence, you ensure that students master each step before moving on to the next.
+• Develops Skills: By introducing skills logically, you ensure that students master each step before moving on to the next.

 Ready to Plan Your Middle School Curriculum?

-Planning a middle school art curriculum doesn’t have to be overwhelming.
+Planning a middle school art curriculum scope and sequence doesn’t have to be overwhelming.
 Here’s a step-by-step approach to get you started.

 Lesson Example: First Day of School Pop Art Name Design

-Once your students are feeling confident, it’s time to introduce skills that build on each other—slowly.
-Start with simple line drawing lessons.
+Once your students feel confident, it’s time to introduce skills that build on each other—slowly.
+Start with simple contour line drawing lessons.
 These should touch on composition and design, helping students get comfortable with hand-eye coordination, line quality, and line weight.
-Think of these lessons as the mortar that holds your curriculum together.
-It’s all about mastering the basics before moving on.
+These lessons are the mortar that holds your junior high curriculum together.
+It’s all about mastering the basics and building confidence with easy art lessons before moving on to more challenging skills.

 Contour Line Drawing - Middle School Art Curriculum.
-In the left section, a pencil is sketching a flowing line on textured paper.
-The center and right sides showcase two colorful drawings of plants in pots, each with bold outlines.
+In the left section, a pencil is sketching a flowing line The center and right sides showcase two watercolor painting images of plants in pots, each with bold outlines.

-A great lesson to introduce these concepts is the Contour Line Drawing lesson from my Middle School Art Curriculum Bundle.
-This lesson teaches students the fundamentals of line drawing while allowing them to create interesting and visually engaging artwork.
+A great junior high art lesson to introduce these concepts is the Contour Line Drawing and watercolor lesson from my Middle School Art Curriculum Bundle.
+This contour line drawing project teaches students the fundamentals of line drawing while allowing them to create interesting and visually engaging artwork.
 By focusing on contours, students learn to observe and capture the edges of objects, which is essential for drawing accurately.
-This lesson encourages them to experiment with different line weights and qualities, helping them to develop a more nuanced understanding of how lines can create depth and interest in their work.
+This quick and easy art lesson for middle school combines contour line and watercolor painting and encourages them to experiment with different line weights and qualities, helping them to develop a more nuanced understanding of how lines can create depth and interest in their work.

-Next up, introduce negative space.
-This is a crucial concept that helps students learn what to look for when drawing from life or an image.
-It’s like teaching them to see the spaces in between—an essential skill that will serve them well in future projects.
+Next up, introduce positive and negative space.
+This crucial concept helps students learn what to look for when drawing from life or an image.
+It’s like teaching them to see the spaces in between—an essential skill that will serve them well in future drawing and painting projects.

 The image depicts four examples of negative space watercolor art projects, each showcasing different color schemes and patterns.
 These pieces could be suitable for a middle school art curriculum.
 Against a blue backdrop, the title reads “NEGATIVE SPACE WATERCOLOR ART.”

-The Negative Space Drawing lesson from my Middle School Art Curriculum Bundle is perfect for this stage.
-This lesson challenges students to shift their focus from the objects themselves to the shapes around and between them.
-By practicing with negative space, students enhance their observational skills and begin to see the world in a more detailed and artistic way.
-This lesson is essential for helping students understand the importance of composition and balance in their artwork.
+This Postive and Negative Space Drawing lesson is one of the middle school art projects from my Middle School Art Curriculum Bundle and is a great way to introduce this concept.
+This watercolor painting and marker mixed media art lesson challenges students to shift their focus from the objects themselves to the shapes around and between them.
+By practicing with positive and negative space, students enhance their observational drawing skills and begin to see the world in a more detailed and artistic way.
+This mixed media art lesson is essential for helping students understand the importance of composition and balance in their artwork.

 The image showcases a promotional graphic for a middle school art curriculum bundle titled “Drawing & Neuro Doodle Project.”
 It features a collage of colorful, abstract artworks and instructional worksheets related to neurographic drawing—a creative method that combines art with neurological concepts.

-The Neuro Doodle Lesson Bundle from my curriculum incorporates the X-Grid technique in a creative and engaging way.
-Students use the grid to transfer intricate, designs, allowing them to practice precision while exploring expressive doodling.
-This project builds their confidence with the X-Grid method, setting them up for success as they move on to more detailed and challenging work.
+The Neuro Doodle Lesson Bundle from my curriculum incorporates the X-Grid drawing technique in a creative and engaging way.
+Students use the grid drawing method to transfer fun simple line drawings, allowing them to practice scaling a simple image while exploring expressive doodling and neruographic art.
+This project builds their confidence with the X-Grid drawing method as they learn how to do neurographic art, and explore watercolor painting.
+This sets them up for success as they move on to more detailed and challenging subject matter.

-With a solid foundation in place, it’s time to dive into the principles of design.
-You can teach these in a variety of ways, but I like to keep things simple and focus on projects that allow students to be successful.
+With a solid drawing foundation in place, it’s time to dive into the elements of art and principles of design.
+You can teach these in various ways, but I like to keep things simple and focus on abstract art projects that allow students to be successful.
 This is where they start to see how all the pieces fit together.

 The image displays a comprehensive bundle of handouts titled “Elements of Art & Principles of Design.”
 These materials are ideal for enhancing a middle school art curriculum.
 They contain colorful illustrations and text related to art education, covering different design principles and artistic elements.

-The Elements & Principles Handouts from my curriculum provide a comprehensive introduction to these crucial concepts.
-With clear explanations and examples, students will gain a solid understanding of how to apply these principles in their own work.
+The Elements & Principles of Art Handouts from my curriculum scope and sequence provide a comprehensive introduction to these crucial concepts.
+With clear explanations and examples, students will gain a solid understanding of how to apply the elements and principles of art and design in their own work.

-Once your students are comfortable with line drawing and composition, it’s time to tackle shading.
-Start small and keep the projects simple to help them really understand and practice good technique.
-Shading can be tricky, but with a little patience, your students will get the hang of it.
+It’s time to tackle shading simple shapes once your students are comfortable with line drawing and composition.
+Start small and keep the projects simple to help them understand and practice good technique.
+Shading can be tricky, but your students will get the hang of it with a bit of patience.
+I like to begin with shading worksheets before talking about complete shading projects.

 The image is a promotional graphic for a “Geometric Shading Drawing Project,” which appears to be part of a middle school art curriculum.
 It features the title in bold letters at the top, with various elements such as teacher’s instructions, lesson handouts, video demonstrations, practice worksheets, a lesson slideshow consisting of 34 slides, and a rubric.
 The background is blue with geometric patterns, and there are images of the materials included in the project, such as handouts and slides on electronic devices.
 This image is interesting because it showcases an educational resource that integrates technology and traditional teaching methods for art education.

-The Geometric Shading lesson from my curriculum is perfect for teaching this skill.
-Students start with basic shapes, learning how to apply different shading techniques to create light, shadow, and texture.
-The lesson includes step-by-step instructions and practice exercises, ensuring that students build their shading skills gradually and effectively.
+The Shading Geometric Shapes project from my middle school art curriculum is perfect for teaching shading.
+Students start with basic shapes, learning how to apply different shading techniques with graphite to create light, shadow, and texture.
+The quick art lesson for middle school includes step-by-step instructions and practice exercises, ensuring that students build their shading skills gradually and effectively.

 7. Dive into Color Theory and Value

 Now that your students have a handle on shading, it’s time to explore color theory and value.
-Use simple projects to help them experiment with different color schemes and learn how to create dark and light values with color.
-This is also a great opportunity to introduce them to a variety of art materials.
+Use simple, easy art projects to help them experiment with different color schemes and learn how to create dark and light values with color.
+This is also an excellent opportunity to introduce them to various art materials like oil pastel, colored pencil, watercolor, or acrylic paint.

 Lesson Example: Painting Neon Lights